What is vendor management?

 Vendor management benefits

 There are many benefits organizations may enjoy from vendor management.
-You want to get the best deals on goods and services possible, to maximize your revenue and profit goals, as well as getting the best performance out of vendors.
+You want to get the best deals on goods and services possible to maximize your revenue and profit goals, as well as get the best performance out of vendors.
 Vendor management helps achieve this.
 Here are a few additional benefits.

 Avoid unnecessary risk

-It should go without saying that each decision within an organization should be made in such a way that mitigates potential risks as much as is possible.
+It should go without saying that each decision within an organization should be made in such a way that mitigates potential risks as much as possible.
 Proper vendor management can help avoid risks such as issues with compliance, cost, operation, and reputation.
-Verifying and tracking supplier information can help identify potential risks and ultimately lead to better performing contracts.
+Verifying and tracking supplier information can help identify potential risks and ultimately lead to better-performing contracts.

 Create long-term vendor relationships